aijaz/blog/content/pages/about.md

 <a name="work"></a>
 # Work Experience

-## iOS Lead, [FastModel Sports][] (August 2015 - Present)
+## iOS Lead, [FastModel Sports][] (August 2015 - January 2018)

-I am an iOS developer at FastModel.
-I work on apps for professional basketball coaches and recruiters.
-I'm currently developing our flagship app, FastRecruit, which helps college recruiters during the tournament seasons, when they're traveling to watch students play at various tournaments and camps.
-I also occasionally function as a triage coordinator during the tournament season when we're making changes with an accelerated schedule.
-I make sure that testers are testing the appropriate hot-fixes, and gather data from the various parties and stakeholders in order to decide when to push changes to Production.
+I was an iOS developer at FastModel.
+I worked on apps for professional basketball coaches and recruiters.
+I developed our flagship app, FastRecruit, which helps college recruiters during the tournament seasons, when they're traveling to watch students play at various tournaments and camps.
+I also occasionally functioned as a triage coordinator during the tournament season when we were making changes with an accelerated schedule.
+I made sure that testers wee testing the appropriate hot-fixes, and gathered data from the various parties and stakeholders in order to decide when to push changes to Production.

-I am part of a small but amazing team of engineers, support staff, salespeople, and marketing staff and together we make something that we're proud of being associated with.
-The biggest compliment our company has ever gotten, in my opinion, is when customers say that our product allows them to get a normal night's sleep now, compared to the old way of staying up until 2 or 3 in the morning, just trying to figure out which games to attend.
+I was part of a small but amazing team of engineers, support staff, salespeople, and marketing staff and together we made something that we're proud of being associated with.
+The biggest compliment we've ever gotten, in my opinion, is when customers said that our product allows them to get a normal night's sleep now, compared to the old way of staying up until 2 or 3 in the morning, just trying to figure out which games to attend.

-Key technologies that I've worked on during my time at FastModel are:
+Key technologies that I worked on during my time at FastModel are:

 - API Design
 - JSOG parsing (JSON with cyclical references)